-An increase in the older population may indicate that there is a developing need for more senior housing options.
-There has also been a move by many to age-in-place or downsize to stay within their communities, which can mean more multi-family and ADA accessible units are also needed.
+An increase in the 55+ population may indicate that there is a developing need for more senior housing options.
+There has also been a move by many 55+ population often desires to age-in-place or downsize to stay within their communities, which can mean more multi-family and ADA accessible units are also needed.
 Families and seniors of color are even more likely to experience challenges finding affordable housing.
 People of color make up 41.2 percent of seniors in Antioch and 69.9 percent of youth under 18 (see Figure 2-5).